 - If you can’t raise any capital, can you take your company into some form of hibernation, caching the technology and IP or nursing along existing customers?

 - Are you skinnying down your costs in a big way?
-See my tips from a recent Women 2.0 article on ways to work down costs without destroying the business (hint you may be able to avoid layoffs if you do this instead….)
+See my tips from on ways to work down costs without destroying the business (hint you may be able to avoid layoffs if you do this instead….)